knpuniversity/symfony2-rest/knpu/episode5/hateoas-hypermedia-buzzwords.md

 includes links.
 For example, if you used a JSON structure that consistently put links under a `_links` key, well, you could claim that you just created your own *hypermedia* format: a JSON structure where I know - semantically - what `_links`
-means: it's not day: it links to *other* resources.
+means: it's not data: it's links to *other* resources.

 The most famous hypermedia format is ... drumroll HTML!
 It's basically an XML media type that has built-in tags for links: the `a` tag.
 Actually, `<form>`, `<img>`